Modeling work-speed-accuracy trade-offs in a stochastic rotary machine: Introduction

 Mechanochemical coupling lies in the interdependence of the energetics of the mechanical and chemical states: the energies of mechanical states depend on the chemical state, and vice versa.
 Mechanochemical coupling can be quantified by the match between the number of rotations and the number of ATP produced~\cite{Toyabe2011}.
-Since \F1 has three catalytic sites, perfect mechanochemical coupling can be quantified by three ATP produced per full rotation of the F$_1$ subunit of ATP synthase.
+Since \F1 has three catalytic sites {\fixx (spatially arranged with a threefold rotational symmetry)}, perfect mechanochemical coupling can be quantified by three ATP produced per full rotation of the F$_1$ subunit of ATP synthase.
 ATP synthase is believed to operate at hundreds of rotations per second in living cells~\cite{Ueno2005}, yet the experiments demonstrating high efficiency use rotation rates two orders of magnitude slower than this.

 It remains unclear whether ATP synthase and bacterial flagellar motors are capable of high efficiency at physiologically relevant rotation rates.
 Recent measurements of efficiency throughout the cycle of \F1-ATPase without significant opposing force found a maximum efficiency of 72\%~\cite{Martin2018}.
 Characterizing the breakdown of efficient energy conversion could inform the design of artificial molecular machines, where energetic efficiency would prove useful in applications ranging across computation and information manipulation~\cite{Zulkowski:2014:PhysRevE}, artificial photosynthesis~\cite{McConnell2014}, and drug delivery~\cite{Peng2017}.